Results Churches cathedrals basilicas and chapels Naples

 The relics of San Gennaro, the patron saint of the city, are carefully preserved in the cathedral of Naples.

-Consecrated to Saint Mary of the Assumption, the Cathedral of Naples is particularly dear to the hearts of its inhabitants because it houses the relics of their patron saint, San Gennaro (Saint January), bishop of Benevento, who is said to have suffered martyrdom in the year 305 in the Roman amphitheatre of Pozzuoli.
-Inside the Cathedral, the Treasure Chapel of San Gennaro houses two curious bulbs in which the coagulated blood of the saint has been kept for centuries.
-Three times a year, during festivities that combine religious fervour and popular devotion, the faithful witness the miracle of the liquefaction of the blood, synonymous with prosperity for the city.
-A much-anticipated event, which is accompanied by a procession through the city and draws the entire population into the streets.
+Dedicated to Saint Mary of the Assumption, Naples Cathedral is particularly dear to the hearts of its inhabitants, as it houses the relics of their patron saint, San Gennaro (Saint January), bishop of Benevento, who is said to have suffered martyrdom in 305 AD in the Roman amphitheatre of Pozzuoli.
+Inside the cathedral, the Chapel of the Treasure of San Gennaro houses two curious ampoules in which the saint's coagulated blood has been preserved for centuries.
+Three times a year, during festivities that combine religious fervor and popular devotion, the faithful witness the miracle of the liquefaction of the blood, synonymous with prosperity for the city.
+This eagerly-awaited event is accompanied by a procession through the town, drawing the entire population into the streets.
+The Chapelle du Trésor also houses the saint's skull, while his bones rest in the crypt.

 Crypt of San Gennaro.
-It was built by decision of Cardinal Oliviero Carafa in the 16th century to house the bones of the saint's body.
-The cardinal had just obtained permission from Pope Alexander VI Borgia to bring the relics of San Gennaro to Naples.
-The latter had been stolen from the Neapolitans by the Lombards of the Duchy of Benevento in 831, and for centuries they had rested in the Abbey of Montevergine, near Avellino.
-The crypt is the only Renaissance-style chapel in the whole building, attributed to Tommaso Malvito or to Bramante since the architect was in contact with the Carafa family in Rome.
-Entirely covered in marble, the chapel has a rectangular plan divided into three naves by columns supporting a coffered ceiling.
-In the centre stands the statue of Cardinal Carafa in prayer
+This crypt was built by Cardinal Oliviero Carafa in the 16thcentury to house the bones of the saint's body.
+The cardinal had just obtained permission from Pope Alexander VI Borgia to bring the relics of San Gennaro back to Naples.
+The relics had been stolen from the Neapolitans by the Lombards of the Duchy of Benevento in 831, and had rested for centuries in the Abbey of Montevergine, near Avellino.
+The crypt is the only Renaissance-style chapel in the entire building, attributed either to Tommaso Malvito or to Bramante, since the architect was in contact with the Carafa family in Rome.
+Completely covered in marble, the chapel has a rectangular plan divided into three naves by columns supporting a coffered ceiling.
+The centerpiece is a statue of Cardinal Carafa at prayer, by sculptor Tommaso Malvito.

 Did you know?
 This review was written by our professional authors.